lukassnoek/introPy/intropy/week_2/psychopy_coder_part1.md

 win = Window(size=(400, 800))
 ```

 Most of the times, though, you'd probably want to run your experiment in "full-screen" mode.
-To do so, pass `True` to the argument `fullscr` (i.e., `#!python win = Window(fullscr=True)`).
+To do so, pass `True` to the argument `fullscr` (i.e., `win = Window(fullscr=True)`).
 Note that if you specify `fullscr=True` but leave the window's `size` at its default (i.e., `(800, 600)`), you'll see a warning in the *Experiment running* saying "User requested fullscreen with size [800, 600], but screen is actually ...
 Using actual size".
 This warning is harmless and can be ignored, but if you want to prevent this warning, you should specify the actual size of your monitor as well (e.g., `size=(1920, 1080)` for an HD monitor).

 You can also change the window's background color by passing a list or tuple with three numbers, corresponding to the desired RGB values, to the `color` argument.